 Note that only valid personal injury or property damage arising from the use of defective products are eligible.
 Hence, it will not cover damage arising from the use of products that are not defective or fraudulent claims.

-What are the Pros and Cons of Insurance Accelerator?
+What are the Pros and Cons of Amazon Insurance Accelerator?

 As with all Amazon programs, the Insurance Accelerator has its fair share of perks and disadvantages.
 Check out the table below: